learn-co-curriculum/javascript-fundamentals-overview/README.md

+Congratulations!
+You finished all of the HTML/CSS material.
+You are well on your way to becoming a software developer.
+Next, we are going to dive into Javascript.
+Javascript is the most popular language of the web.
+Our goal is to give you understanding of both Javascript in the browser, and JavaScript as a back-end language using Node.JS.
+Before we dive in, let's go over what you are going to learn.
+After completing all (or even part) of this material you'll be ready to start applying to Bootcamps.

 ## What You'll Learn

  You'll write and run JavaScript code,  and learn how to use JavaScript to manipulate the DOM.
 Reinforce what you’ve learned by building a  web based game.
 Below is a general overview of what you'll learn in the following Javascript units.